urban immersion Brings youth and adults to ODM for short-term trips to serve, learn, and interact with the neighborhood.

 How do meals work?

-Your ODM host will meal plan and grocery shop before your team arrives.
+Your ODM hosts will meal plan and grocery shop before your team arrives.
 Please let us know if anyone on your team has specific dietary needs.
-Teams will be expected to prepare and clean up meals in the Nehemiah basement kitchen.
+Teams will be expected to prepare and clean up meals at Westside.

 What time of year can we come?